Table of Contents

 Succulents

-A good rule of thumb is to provide 14-16 hours of light per day during the active growth period of succulents and reduce it to 8-10 hours per day during the dormant period.
+For succulents, it’s best to give them 14-16 hours of light per day when they’re actively growing, and then reduce it to 8-10 hours per day when they’re in their dormant period.

 Germination Stage

 Succulents need bright, direct light for successful germination.
-Indoor house plant grow lights with an intensity of 200 to 400 micro-moles per square meter per second (µmol/m²/s) and a color temperature of 5000K to 6500K are ideal for this stage.
+Indoor house plant grow lights with an intensity of 200 to 400µmol/m²/s and a color temperature of 5000K to 6500K is ideal for this stage.

 Vegetative Stage